Breville BCG820BSSXL Smart Grinder Pro Review

 Things to be aware of?

-It does seem like customer service is responsive and willing to provide support and replacement parts when needed.
+It does seem like Breville’s customer service is responsive and willing to provide support when needed.
 The company is large enough and expansive enough to even replace an entire grinder when necessary.
-The grinder also sometimes locks up and stops grinding when the setting is too coarse.

 Are there any alternatives?